 Advance PP Slide 14 Official State Things

 Besides the state song, every state has an official state animal, a state fish, a state tree, and so on.
 Florida has a bunch.
-There’s an official state salt-water fish and freshwater fish, and an official state saltwater mammal and freshwater mammal besides the official land mammal, and even an official state rock.
+There’s an official state salt-water fish and freshwater fish, and an official state salt-water mammal and freshwater mammal besides the official land mammal, and even an official state rock.
 It is agatized coral, that in the whole world is found only in the Tampa Bay area.
 Pennsylvania’s official state insect is the firefly, the official state snack for Illinois is popcorn, the jalapeno is the official state hot pepper for Texas, and California has an official state soil.
 You might research what your state has designated as official state things and see if they might work on your patches.

 The top left patch has the state tree.
 What can you do with a plain brown and green tree?
 You give it a light pink sky.
 Then add a cerise inner border to bring out the hot pink, and outline the cerise in red, and indicate water ripples in light yellow instead of white.